JasonBock/NUnit.Experimental.TestAdapter/README.md

 ## Conclusion

 This has been a fun ride to use source generators in another area of software development: finding and running tests in .NET.
 If you have any questions or comments, please file an issue, though, again, keep in mind that the intent is **not** to create another test adapter for NUnit.
 I really don't have the time or the desire to do that :).

+(FWIW I also [did a video](https://www.youtube.com/watch?v=EosWs2GcWFQ) that briefly demonstrates how this works.